OMR-Research/Smashcima/docs/03_scene-objects.md

 )
 ```

 > **Note:** Using the `@dataclass` decorator helps us auto-generate the constructor with all the arguments and verifying that all are provided.
-It is not necessary to use it though.
+It is not necessary to use it, though.

 Now we can build a \*\*kern loader that reads a `.krn` file and constructs a list of these notes.
 We can now represent the music semantically (although very simplified for the purpose of this example).
 We can imagine that the loader returns a `list[Note]` instance which lets us hold the whole score in one variable.